 Presenting your work—whether your scholarly or your creative writing—is one of the best ways to gain professional experience and to connect with other English types.
 English majors and minors have a variety of academic conference opportunities these days.
 Every year the English departments of the ACTC schools share the best work of their students in the aptly-named ACTC English Majors Conference, which rotates among the campuses.
-The next conference will be held in February/March 2018.
-St. Thomas English majors are invited to submit their best work to three different areas: American Literature, British Literature, and World and Multicultural Literature.
-Papers of any length can be submitted, and students can submit to more than one panel.
+The next conference will be held on April 17, 2020 at St. Thomas.
+St. Thomas English majors are invited to submit their best work; those interested in submitting a paper to this conference should contact Dr. Laura Zebuhr (zebu@email@example.com).

-Annual undergraduate English conferences in the Midwest include Streamlines: An Undergraduate Conference Celebrating Language, Literature, and Writing in Iowa (Saturday, November 11, 2017 at Clarke University, Dubuque); the Undergraduate Conference on English Language and Literature at the University of St. Francis in Joliet, Illinois (November); the Red River Graduate Student Conference (which is also open to undergraduate students) at North Dakota State University (March); and the Madison Undergraduate Society for English (MUSE)-sponsored Literati conference at the University of Wisconsin-Madison (April).
+Annual undergraduate English conferences in the Midwest include Streamlines: An Undergraduate Conference Celebrating Language, Literature, and Writing in Iowa (Saturday, November 16, 2019 at the University of Dubuque); the St. Francis Writers Conference at the University of St. Francis in Joliet, Illinois (November); the Red River Graduate Student Conference (which is also open to undergraduate students) at North Dakota State University (March); and the Madison Undergraduate Society for English (MUSE)-sponsored Literati Conference at the University of Wisconsin-Madison (April).

 Student Travel Grants

 Student travel must be approved by a faculty member at the University of St. Thomas.
-English majors applying for a Student Travel Grant should contact the department chair, Dr. Amy Muse [firstname.lastname@example.org].
+English majors applying for a Student Travel Grant should contact the department chair, Dr. Olga Herrera [firstname.lastname@example.org].